Rednex: Other brand ventures

-Spin offs and franchises
+Spin-offs and franchises

 In January 2012, Rednex announced that they had dissolved the concept of a permanent band, intending instead to use a larger pool of characters from which one female and three male performers would be chosen for each performance.
-Rednex claimed that this idea was "totally unproven and unheard of in the music industry".

 In November 2012, Rednex began a franchise operation in Australia & New Zealand.
 Four new performers from Auckland and Wellington were recruited to form a second Rednex with a non exclusive license to perform in Australasia.
 Performers in the NZ/Australian lineup include: Rayanna Randy Payne (Theresa Murphy), Rawtooth Rick (Anthony Sibbald) and Slimboy (Pascal Roggen).
 A press release accompanying the franchise launch stated: "it's the first time an internationally known pop band has cloned itself".